Amplitude of Coulomb scattering for charged scalar field in de Sitter spacetime: Scattering amplitude

 One expects that in the limit of a zero expansion of space $\omega \rightarrow 0$, to obtain the Minkowski amplitude, since in this limit the metric and Klein-Gordon equation take the form from Minkowski space.
 Our result may be a little surprising, but can be explained as follows.
-One finds after going back to the integration with respect to $t$ that for $t\rightarrow\infty$ the integrand vanishes as $e^{-\omega t}$, while for $t\rightarrow-\infty$ become divergent.
-As one see for $t\rightarrow-\infty$ the potential also become divergent.
-So the question is how come that we obtain a finite result, because a divergent behavior of the potential seems to be incompatible with a perturbational calculation from beginning.
-The answer might be as follows: as one goes back in time, with the divergent behavior of the potential, the contraction of the space will cause a similar divergent behavior in the incident frequencies as one see from (\ref{eq:sol}), which lead finally to a finite result in our calculations.
+One finds after going back to the integration with respect to $t$ that for $t\rightarrow\infty$ the integrand vanishes as $e^{-\omega t}$, while for $t\rightarrow-\infty$ becomes divergent.
+As one sees for $t\rightarrow-\infty$ the potential also becomes divergent.
+So the question is how come that we obtain a finite result, because a divergent behavior of the potential seems to be incompatible with a perturbational calculation from the beginning.
+The answer might be as follows: as one goes back in time, with the divergent behavior of the potential, the contraction of the space will cause a similar divergent behavior in the incident frequencies as one see from (\ref{eq:sol}), which leads finally to a finite result in our calculations.
 Using now the asymptotic formulas for Hankel functions when $z$ takes large values \cite{B5}:

-and passing to conformal time $t_{c}=-z$ the contributions to the amplitude in (\ref{eq:ampl3}) will give ( the contributions of all integrals from (56) is considered):
+and passing to conformal time $t_{c}=-z$ the contributions to the amplitude (if we take the contributions of all integrals from (\ref{eq:ampl3})) will be:

 The integral in (\ref{eq:tc}) produces the distributional term, integrating over an infinite interval.
-Observing that in (\ref{eq:tc}) appears only the semi-infinite axis we obtain the 1/2 factor.
+Observing that in (\ref{eq:tc}) appears only the semi-infinite axis we obtain the 1/2 factor (a similar argument shows that the factor 1/2 is obtained from the last integral from (\ref{eq:ampl3}) too).
 To summarize, the fact that we don't recover the Minkowski amplitude is hidden in the expansion of space from infinite future because we don't have contribution from infinite future in (\ref{eq:tc}).
 One should not generally expect to recover Minkowski limit because the metric (\ref{eq:m}) is geodesically incomplete and is conformal only to a part of Minkowski space.
+Also is not surprising that the momentum conservation is broken due to the fact that the perturbation potential acts as an external time dependent source.